 The film is the latest to go from Blumhouse Productions, the studio that has also delivered Get Out and the Insidious and Paranormal Activity franchises.

-With the movie hitting UK cinemas on May 31st and DVD shelves later in 2019, we spoke to star Juliette Lewis about making the movie.
+With the movie now out and on DVD shelves, we spoke to star Juliette Lewis about making the movie.

 Lewis plays Erica, who grew up in the town with Spencer’s Sue Ann, but moved away to San Diego to start anew.
 Now divorced, she returns with her daughter Maggie to try and rebuild her life and foster new friendships.